MEET THE BOARD OF DIRECTORS

 Art Fernandez serves as the Chief Operating Officer for Mountain Family Health Centers.
 Art joined Mountain Family in July 2007, after more than 20 years of health care management experience.
 Art’s years in the medical industry have afforded him the opportunity to hone his skills in health care operations, leadership, systems/process administration, utilization management, and business development.
 Prior to joining Mountain Family, he worked for several medical and dental for-profit and not-for-profit organizations in Southern California.
 Before embarking into a career in health care, Art’s experience included holding various management level positions in banking operations with Bank of America.
 Art received his Bachelor of Arts degree in Business Administration from the California State University, Los Angeles.
 When not working, Art enjoys biking, hiking, traveling (road trips), gardening, and spending time with his wife Annette, two children Sean and Monica, and our three dogs Casey Jane, Cash, and Snowball.

-Lois LaCroix, Medicare Beneficiary Board Member
+Dave Myers, Medicare Beneficiary Board Member